immuni-app/immuni-documentation/Technology.md

 Mobile Client

 **Description**
 Once it has validated the OTP, the Mobile Client uploads its TEKs for the past 14 days, together with the user’s Province of Domicile.
 If any Epidemiological Info from the previous 14 days are available, the Mobile Client uploads those too.
 The timestamp that accompanies each TEK is referred to the Mobile Client’s system time.
 The Mobile Client informs the Exposure Ingestion Service about its system time so that a potential skew can be corrected.
 Using the dedicated request header, the Mobile Client can indicate to the server that the call it is making is a dummy one.
 The server will ignore the content of such calls.
+Padding bytes are added as described in [Traffic Analysis Mitigation](/Traffic%20Analysis%20Mitigation.md).

 **Resource hostname**
 `upload.immuni.gov.it`